1976 Tangshan earthquake: Intensity XI and X zone

 The rupture occurred under the southern part of the city, and propagated northeastward on a fault that runs through the middle of the city.
 The maximum intensity was "XI" (eleven) on the 12-degree Chinese scale.
 Nearly every building and structure in the city collapsed, wholly or partially, infrastructure was severely damaged, and essential services, such as electric power, water supply, and communications, were entirely knocked out.

 This area of maximum damage – the meizoseismal area – was approximately 10.5 km long and from 3.5 to 5.5 km wide, centered roughly along the railway.

 The area of intensity X shaking – where only new, one-story brick buildings were merely "damaged or slightly damaged", the rest being severely damaged or worse – was 36 km long and 15 km across.
 In this "high intensity" zone (intensity X and XI, within the red contour on the map) 20 highway bridges and five railway bridges cross the Douhe River in Tangshan; only six survived with only minor damage.

 Intensity IX and VIII zone

-Shaking of intensity IX (or greater) occurred in a zone roughly 78 km long and 42 km — about 1800 km2, inner orange contour on the map – and also around the aftershocks at Luanxian and Ninghe.
+Shaking of intensity IX (or greater) occurred in a zone roughly 78 km long and 42 km — about 1800 km2 wide, inner orange contour on the map – and also around the aftershocks at Luanxian and Ninghe.
 In this zone most buildings classified as Class III (well-built buildings of wood, masonry, or reinforced concrete) survived, but many Class II buildings (typically old wood-frame buildings lacking a well-built frame, and quite common outside of the cities) were destroyed, while a majority of Class I buildings (built of adobe or stone) were destroyed.

 Further out (to the outer orange contour), and around the city of Tianjin and a few isolated patches, intensity VIII shaking mostly affected Class I buildings (more than half destroyed), bridges, and tall brick chimneys.
 Railway track was also subject to bending or displacement, depending on soil conditions.